jo3-l/blog/content/posts/shiki-hugo.md

 highlighting for our code snippets, which use a custom scripting language, we needed to switch away from Hugo's built-in [Chroma](https://github.com/alecthomas/chroma)-powered highlighting.[^1]

-After evaluating a number of alternative syntax highlighting solutions, we ultimately settled on [Shiki](https://shiki.style/).
+After evaluating various alternative syntax highlighting solutions, we ultimately settled on [Shiki](https://shiki.style/).
 Shiki is powered by TextMate grammars, which are also used by VSCode.
 In practice, this means that Shiki can take advantage of the massive existing ecosystem of VSCode themes and language extensions to provide accurate, highly customizable highlighting with little effort.

-Since there are few existing resources on using a different syntax highlighter in Hugo, this blog post provides a brief guide on how to do so.
+Since there is a lack of existing resources on using different syntax highlighters with Hugo, I wrote up a brief guide in this blog post.

 ## Some important caveats

 Shiki is highly extensible and looks beautiful, but using it in a Hugo website has significant drawbacks.
-Notably, Shiki is only usable as a JavaScript library; this not only ties you to the dreaded npm ecosystem but also means that Shiki cannot be integrated smoothly into Hugo's build process. **Instead, Shiki must run in a separate build step that post-processes the HTML files output by Hugo.[^2]**
+Notably, Shiki is only available as a JavaScript library; this not only ties you to the dreaded npm ecosystem but also means that Shiki cannot be integrated smoothly into Hugo's build process. **Instead, Shiki must run in a separate build step that post-processes the HTML files output by Hugo.[^2]**